Toby-420/vpn-connect/readme.md

 ### Usage:

-`vpn`       -  connects using a random file in /etc/wireguard
+`vpn`       -  connects using a random file in /etc/wireguard.

-`vpn XX`    -  connects to a random file starting with XX (useful if yours start with country codes)
+`vpn XX`    -  connects to a random file starting with XX (useful if yours start with country codes).

-`vpn d`     -  disconnect from all connected vpns (also works if you accidentally connected to 2 at once)
+`vpn d`     -  _d_isconnect from all connected vpns (also works if you accidentally connected to 2 at once).

+`vpn s`     - _s_tatus of current VPN connection.
+Currently just outputs sudo wg, this will be changed in the future to be more informative.
 Hopefully you find this script useful!